KunjMaheshwari/WinningSpeech/README.md

 └── ...
 ```

-A public asset can then be referenced as:
+A public asset can then be referenced by the application as:

 ```text
 /audio/softly.mp3
 ```

+### Audio Recommendations

+For maintainability:

+- Prefer readable filenames
+- Avoid unnecessary special characters
+- Keep one audio file per track
+- Use consistent naming conventions
+- Keep playlist metadata separate from UI components

-Prefer simple, readable filenames.
-The application should not assume that every filename has the same format, so filenames containing spaces or other normal characters should be handled safely.
+The application should safely handle filenames containing spaces and other normal characters.

 ### Copyright & Licensing

 Only host audio that you have the legal right to distribute.

-This project does not provide or endorse unauthorized downloads or redistribution of commercial music.
+This project does not provide or endorse unauthorized downloading, copying, or redistribution of commercial music.

+---

-## Music Architecture
+## 🧠 Music Architecture

-The player should use a single source of truth for playlist state and one persistent `HTMLAudioElement`.
+The player is designed around a single source of truth for playlist state and one persistent `HTMLAudioElement`.

 ```text
 Playlist